Rural Humanities FAQ

 How do I enroll in the seminar?

 For graduate and undergraduate students who wish to be considered for enrollment in our Rural Humanities Seminar, please apply by submitting a statement of no more than 300 words in which you describe: (1) why you are interested public humanities and/or community-engaged work; (2) what it means for your intellectual development; and (3) the type of project in these areas that you are interested in developing.
 If you have previous experience in public or engaged work, please also briefly discuss it.
 Spaces are limited, and an early response will assure consideration for enrollment.
-Please submit your statement and provide requested information using this application form no later than January 10th.
-If you are an undergraduate and would like to hear back before pre-enroll begins, submit your application EARLY by October 31st.
+Please submit your statement and provide requested information using this application form by the deadline.

 What is the purpose of the stipend?